wso2/docs-is/en/docs/setup/changing-to-mysql.md

-# Changing to IBM DB2
+# Changing to MySQL

 By default, WSO2 Identity Server uses the embedded H2 database as the database for storing user management and registry data.
-Given below are the steps you need to follow in order to use DB2 for this purpose.
+Given below are the steps you need to follow in order to use MySQL for this purpose.

 ## Setting up datasource configurations